TheBadkraft/aurora-engine/README.md

 [![Version](https://img.shields.io/badge/version-0.1.6--alpha-blue)](#)
 [![Build](https://img.shields.io/badge/build-passing-brightgreen.svg)](#)

-**Anvil** — the data language that finally admits JSON, YAML, and TOML are all embarrassing failures at being readable, fast, or sane.
+**Anvil** — the data language that causes JSON, YAML, and TOML to admit they're embarrassing failures at ... everything - readability, portability, expressiveness, and speed.

 > “JSON is what happens when a programmer hates humans.
 > YAML is what happens when a human tries to write JSON while drunk.
 > TOML is what happens when a config file tries to cosplay as INI.
 > Anvil is what happens when a software engineer decides _gooed enough_ sucks.”
 >
-> – Badkraft, 2025
+> ~ Badkraft, 2025

 Anvil is a **zero-copy**, **typeless**, **blazing-fast** modeling language (AML dialect) built in pure Java 21.
 It parses real-world 6–8 KB modded configs in **~120 µs warm**, with **zero heap allocations** for skipped content.